-Hermance Prize
+Hermance Prize and Recital

 The Hermance Prize is awarded annually to a Vermont Youth Orchestra senior who has performed as a soloist with a VYOA orchestra during the current concert season.
-Established in 1990 by the parents and grandfather of pianist Harry Hermance, this \$1,000 prize is presented at the VYO's final concert of the year in May in honor of Harry's commitment to musical excellence.
+Established in 1990 by the parents and grandfather of pianist Harry Hermance, this \$1,000 prize is presented immediately after the Hermance Recital in honor of Harry's commitment to musical excellence.
 The recipient of the prize is determined by their adjudicated performance at the Hermance Recital, which features performances by each senior soloist playing solo literature written with piano accompaniment or as an unaccompanied solo work.
 The Hermance Recital takes place in March or April, annually.
 VYOA students, especially the soloists' VYO colleagues, are strongly encouraged to attend this free event.